2019 Fitness Trends: How Does Your Facility Shape Up?

 HIIT training has been a popular trend for five years now, and with good reason.
 This style of training is defined by high-intensity exercise followed by short breaks of rest, all taking place within a shorter period of time than other workouts.
 HIIT workouts can be done on cardio equipment, strength equipment, and a combination of the two.

-Case Study – Active Ageing in Action: The Northshore YMCA in Bothell, Washington launched a functional fitness programme for active older adults who are seeking low-impact workouts.
+Case Study – Active Aging in Action: The Northshore YMCA in Bothell, Washington launched a functional fitness program for active older adults who are seeking low-impact workouts.
 The addition of a Queenax functional fitness unit meant that members could work on improving stability, balance, and flexibility.
-The Northshore YMCA has seen a significant increase in the participation of active older adults in their small group programmes – from an initial group size of 1 – 2 per class, to a consistent 8 – 10 per class!
+The Northshore YMCA has seen a significant increase in the participation of active older adults in their small group programs – from an initial group size of 1 – 2 per class, to a consistent 8 – 10 per class!

-Enhance active ageing in your facility: When considering launching or building upon active ageing programmeming in your facility, it’s important to remember to gradually introduce members to new functional training options.
-While new options may be intimidating to older adults at first, the addition of social group training programmes that are comfortable and fun can contribute to a higher quality of life for active ageing clientele.
+Enhance active aging in your facility: When considering launching or building upon active aging programming in your facility, it’s important to remember to gradually introduce members to new functional training options.
+While new options may be intimidating to older adults at first, the addition of social group training programs that are comfortable and fun can contribute to a higher quality of life for active aging clientele.